1977 Greek parliamentary election

 Parliamentary elections were held in Greece on 20 November 1977.
 After Prime Minister Konstantinos Karamanlis called for early elections, his New Democracy party lost a large number of seats, yet still retain an absolute majority in the Parliament.
 The big surprise was the success of PASOK, whose socialistic rhetoric remained radical.
 Because of PASOK's success, the Centrists (Union of the Democratic Centre, EDIK, former Center Union - New Forces) led again by Georgios Mavros) lost half of their power.
 As a result, Andreas Papandreou, PASOK's leader, became a prominent figure in Greek politics.
-The Communists (Communist Party of Greece) and the Nationalists managed to amplify their support.
+The Communists (Communist Party of Greece) and the Nationalists (National Alignment) managed to amplify their support.

 Future Prime Minister of Greece, Antonis Samaras first won a seat in parliament at this election.